 A3.
-Peroxyacetic acid-based sanitizer at labeled rates.
+Peroxyacetic acid (PPA) solution at 85 ppm.

-Citrus waste in the form of culls, peel, pulp, leaves, limbs or plant debris originating from a CBS quarantined area must be handled or treated by one of the following methods subject to monitoring by an authorized CHRP inspector.
+Citrus waste in the form of culls, peel, pulp, leaves, limbs, or plant debris originating from a CBS quarantined area must be handled or treated by one of the following methods subject to monitoring by an authorized CHRP inspector.